open-ephys/ONI/source/hw-spec/glossary.rst

     .. note:: Can be abbreviated as "Context".

-    A top-level :term:`API` element that holds acquisition state, a :term:`Device Table`, and :term:`Driver Translator` state in order to communicate with a single :term:`Controller`.
-A context is manipulated and interacted with using :term:`API` function calls, and ultimately affects hardware state over the :term:`Host Interconnect` via a :term:`Driver Translator`.
+    A top-level :term:`API` element that holds the acquisition state, a :term:`Device Table`, and the :term:`Driver Translator` state in order to communicate with a single :term:`Controller`.
+A context is manipulated and interacted with using :term:`API` function calls, and ultimately affects the hardware state over the :term:`Host Interconnect` via a :term:`Driver Translator`.
 Multiple contexts can coexist on a single host system and these may each use a different :term:`Driver Translator` and/or physical interface.

   API

-    ONI application programming interface that can be used to develop software to acquire from and control ONI-compliant hardware.
+    ONI application programming interface (API) that can be used to develop software to acquire from and control ONI-compliant hardware.

     .. seealso:: :ref:`oni-api`